luyadev/luya-module-basicauth/README.md

 ],
 ```

-Now each request of your luya instance requres the entered password from your configuration files.
+Now each request of your luya instance requires the entered password from your configuration files.